lukedavies-oss/jurospain/pricing.md

 3. **50/50 split.** Pay half to start, half on completion.
 Card and bank transfer accepted.
 4. **Optional add-ons.** Translation, sworn interpretation, and tax consultations priced at cost.

-Need a tailored quote? {% include cta-book.html %}
+Need a tailored quote?
+[Book a call](https://calendly.com/YOUR-CALENDLY) to create a custom package.